- long-standing asymptomatic pilonidal sinus (upon patient request)

 Contraindication

-- Radical excision in case of abscess is unreliable and carries with it a high recurrence rate (up to 41%).
-Therefore, the first step should be to unroof the abscess to ensure effective drainage.
-This is followed by radical excision during the infect-free stage 5-7 days later.
+- Radical excision in the abscess stage is uncertain and is associated with a high recurrence rate (up to 41%).
+Therefore, initially only unroofing of the abscess for effective drainage.
+Radical excision is performed in the infection-free stage after 5-7 days.

 -